Updating Windows cached credentials

 Fortinet

 - Protocol: L2TP (Layer 2 Tunneling Protocol).
-Other protocols are not supported as of now.
+Other protocols are not currently supported.

-- VPN Group Name: When connecting to Cisco Anyconnect VPN using the command line, if the prompt asks you to enter the VPN Group Name as a number from the given list ( Eg: 1 - VPN admins, 2 - VPN users), kindly enter the same number as in the VPN Group Name field in the ADSelfService Plus admin portal.
+- VPN Group Name: If the CLI prompts for a VPN Group Name as a number from a list (for example, 1 - VPN admins, 2 - VPN users), enter the corresponding number in the VPN Group Name field in ADSelfService Plus.

 Windows Native VPN

 - Supported protocol: L2TP (Layer 2 Tunneling Protocol).
-Other protocols are not supported as of now.
+Other protocols are not currently supported.

-- Pre-shared key: Enter the pre-shared key used for an L2TP connection.
+- Pre-shared key: Enter the pre-shared key used for the L2TP connection.

 Custom VPN

-- Sample connection command: -t vpn.selfservice.com -u john -i allow -U -P autologin -m other connect
+- Sample connect command:-t vpn.selfservice.com -u john -i allow -U -P autologin -m other connect

 Updating cached credentials without a VPN client

-If Update Cached Credentials without a VPN client is enabled,
+When Update cached credentials without a VPN client is enabled:

-- The user's identity is verified through MFA and the Reset Password request is sent to ADSelfService Plus, which updates the new password in AD.
+- The user's identity is verified through MFA and the password reset request is sent to ADSelfService Plus, which updates the new password in AD.

-- After the new password is updated in AD, the local cache on users' machines is automatically updated with the new password.
+- The local cache on the user's machine is automatically updated with the new password.

 Configuration steps

-- Navigate to Configuration > Administrative Tools > GINA/Mac/Linux (Ctrl+Alt+Del).
+- Log in to the ADSelfService Plus admin portal and navigate to Configuration > Administrative Tools > GINA/Mac/Linux (Ctrl+Alt+Del).

 - Click Windows Cached Credential Update.

-- Set the toggle button to Enable Cached Credential Update
+- Set the toggle to Enable Cached Credential Update.

 - Click Save.